lambdalabs-eu1-webchat/webchat-documentation/README.md

   **User access:**
   Admin, Super Admin
   **User Stories:**
-  As a Super Admin/Admin, I want to be able to create new Receptionist user so that he can serve hotel guests.
+  As a Super Admin/Admin, I want to be able to create a new Receptionist user so that they can serve hotel guests.
   **User Stories:**
-  As a Super Admin, I want to be able to remove Receptionist user so that I can change his role in the company.
+  As a Super Admin, I want to be able to remove a Receptionist if their role changes in the company.
   **What internal APIs will you build to implement this feature?**
   [POST] New user type
   [DELETE] User type